DOWNTOWN DAYTON DORA

 Where can I take my DORA cup?

-Once you (an adult age 21+) have purchased your drink served in a designated DORA cup, you can leave that establishment and are free to walk about within the boundaries of the DORA.
+Once you (an adult age 21+) have purchased your drink served in a designated DORA cup, you can leave that establishment and are free to walk about within the boundaries of the DORA with your beverage.

 You can also take your designated DORA cup into retailers or other businesses that do not serve DORA beverages, as long as they have an official “DORA allowed here” sticker on their door or near their entrance.
 If a business does not allow a DORA beverage inside, they will display the “No DORA allowed” sticker on the entrance.